tweekmonster/tmux2html/README.md

   have a live feed of a window or pane.
 However, it's not elegant.
 If you set the interval to too low, your might unintentionally DDoS your own web server.
   Caveat Emptor.
+- The font stack includes [Powerline](https://github.com/powerline/fonts) and [Nerd](https://github.com/ryanoasis/nerd-fonts) fonts because I'm pedantic and want to see those fancy glyphs.
+It falls back to `monospace` if you don't have any of those fonts installed.
+The caveat: if you have more than one of those fonts installed, the first one in the font stack might not be your favorite and you'll be forced to set your monitor on fire and buy a new one.

 ## To Do